blakeblackshear/frigate-hass-integration/info.md

 [Frigate NVR Custom Component](https://github.com/blakeblackshear/frigate-hass-integration) for Home Assistant

-This is a custom component to integrate [Frigate](https://github.com/blakeblackshear/frigate) into to [Home Assistant](https://www.home-assistant.io).
+This is a custom component to integrate [Frigate](https://github.com/blakeblackshear/frigate) into [Home Assistant](https://www.home-assistant.io).

 Provides the following:
 - Rich media browser with thumbnails and navigation